Become a governor and help us improve local health services by having your say.

 Who are the governors?

-The Council of Governors is made up of eight patient, eight public, six staff and nine stakeholder governors.
+The Council of Governors is made up of nine patient, eight public, six staff and nine stakeholder governors.

 Eight public members